flameworks/BOTC/README.md

 # botc
 Blood on the Clock Tower (BOTC) is a social deduction game.

-Scrapped characters list
+Run entire notebook to scrape characters list, do note for the requirements.

+Enjoy!